Greenville, Virginia: History

-Famous residents
+The 2023 Virginia plane crash happened near here but across the border in Nelson County.

+Notable person

 Kate Smith (1907-1986), an immensely popular American radio singer of the Great Depression and World War II years, was born in Greenville.
 A statue of her stands outside the Wachovia Spectrum in Philadelphia because her rendition of "God Bless America" has long been considered a good luck charm for important games of the Philadelphia Flyers hockey team.

-Tom Stith (1939-2010), former NBA player.

 Geography

 Greenville is located at 38°0′16″N 79°9′29″W (38.004412, −79.157964).